buddycloud/buddycloud.com/slate/source/includes/_channels.md

 ???
 ```

+Users can create any number of topic channels.
+An error is returned if there is an existing channel with the same `ChannelID`.

-Each Buddycloud user has a personal channel automatically created for them (`user@example.com`).
-New topic channels are created in their own namespace (`user@topics.example.com`).
+<aside>At sign-up, each user has a personal channel automatically created for them.
+For example `user@example.com` will have a channel created called `user@example.com` auto-created.
+Remember, new topic channels are created in their own namespace (`user@topics.example.com`).</aside>

 ### HTTP Request
 `POST https://demo.buddycloud.org/api/:topic-channel-name`